Gricha/website/website/posts/the-highest-quality-codebase.md

 - The Result Type implementation [lib/result.ts](https://github.com/Gricha/macro-photo/blob/highest-quality/lib/result.ts) - `This module provides a Result type (similar to Rust's Result<T, E>)`.

 I _like_ Rust's result-handling system, I don't think it works very well if you try to bring it to the entire ecosystem that already is standardized on error throwing.
 In my previous job we experimented with doing that in Python.
-It wasn't clicking very well with people and felt pretty forced.
+It wasn't clicking very well with people and using it felt pretty forced.
+I'd stray away from it.

 This made me giggle because of course AI started bringing patterns from Rust.
 There's [lib/option.ts](https://github.com/Gricha/macro-photo/blob/highest-quality/lib/option.ts) too.